mapbox/mapbox.js/API.md

 ## L.mapbox.config.FORCE_HTTPS

-By default, this is `false`.
-Mapbox.js auto-detects whether the page your map is embedded in is using HTTPS or SSL, and matches: if you use HTTPS on your site, it uses HTTPS resources.
+By default, this is `true`.
+Mapbox.js always requires HTTPS resources, regardless of the host page's scheme.

-Setting `FORCE_HTTPS` to `true` makes Mapbox.js always require HTTPS resources, regardless of the host page's scheme.
+Setting `FORCE_HTTPS` to `false` makes Mapbox.js auto-detect whether the page your map is embedded in is using HTTPS or SSL, and matches: if you use HTTPS on your site, it uses HTTPS resources.

 _Example_:

-    L.mapbox.config.FORCE_HTTPS = true;
+    L.mapbox.config.FORCE_HTTPS = false;

 ## L.mapbox.config.HTTP_URL